taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 }
 ~~~~~~~~

 Last but not least, you have to connect the `Filter` component to actually use it in the `TodoApp` component.
-It dispatched the `doSetFilter` action creator by passing the filter type from the udnerlying buttons in the `Filter` component.
+It dispatched the `doSetFilter` action creator by passing the filter type from the underlying buttons in the `Filter` component.

 {title="Code Playground",lang="text"}
 ~~~~~~~~